Kashin98/Project-API-Websites/README.md

 But how is it hosted on AWS Cloudfront where I always setup my Cloudfront distribution settings to redirect all traffic to HTTPS.
 Well the AWS CF settings are not the same for this CF distribution, for this distribution I gave the permission to allow HTTP and HTTPS.
 You can test it by changing the below cdn link to http:// or https:// and you will see them both go through, unlike all my other projects which always redirects to https://.
 Remember, if you change the link to https:// the weather app will fail due to the API calling an insecure resource over http which https will prevent, the error is visible in console when searching for a city.

+That is why entire website is being run over HTTP.
+This should not be an issue since the website doesn't handle or request any user personal/sensitive user information and thus HTTPS is not a necessity.

 ## AWS CDN Link and rest